 LED Light Bulbs: Often LED light bulbs give off a blue tint, which in terms of our health, is hard on our eyes and can actually increase the risk of cataracts.
 (Cataract Study).
 The blue light also suppresses melatonin production, which as you may know is the hormone in charge of regulating the quality of sleep you get.

 LED light bulbs most often run on direct current, which we established above is one of the largest causes for dirty electricity and EMF radiation within the home.
-(There are a few AC options for LED lights, which are shared later).
 LED light bulbs alternate the frequency of alternating current (AC) to direct current (DC), which backfeeds small amounts of electricity into the incoming power line.
 This disruption produces dirty electricity within our own home.

 This comparison chart from Healthy Building Science can help you see the vast difference in types of LED light bulbs.